Antler-Digital/payload-plugin-mcp/README.md

 4. **Stateless Design**: Fits well with PayloadCMS's architecture
 5. **Better Performance**: For typical CMS operations, HTTP is more efficient

-### SSE Roadmap
+### SSE Support

-**Server-Sent Events support is on our roadmap** and will be added in a future release.
-SSE will be valuable for:
+**Server-Sent Events support** may be considered in future releases if there is sufficient demand.
+SSE could be valuable for:

 - Real-time notifications when content is published
 - Live progress updates for bulk operations